DarrenKirby/builds/README.build_files.md

 *builds* keeps track of which packages are available to install using a [gdmb](https://www.gnu.org.ua/software/gdbm/) database.
 Upon installation, *builds* will initialize a database which includes the package build scripts distributed with the platform.
 This db is named 'builds-stable', and will be created in the script folder upon running the `initialize_builds.py` script.
-Ths CSV file used to generate the db is also included in the scripts directory.
+The (semicolon-delimited) CSV file used to generate the db is also included in the scripts directory.

 To add your own packages, you can either edit the existing CSV file, or create your own from scratch.
 The format of this file is:

-    <pkg name>,<pkg category/name>,<pkg version>,<sha256 hash of pkg>,<download url>,<pkg homepage>,<pkg desription>
+    <pkg name>;<pkg category/name>;<pkg version>;<sha256 hash of pkg>;<download url>;<pkg homepage>;<pkg desription>

 For example:

-    gzip,app-arch/gzip,1.13,7454eb6935db17c6655576c2e1b0fabefd38b4d0936e0f87f48cd062ce91a057,https://ftpmirror.gnu.org/gzip/gzip-VVV.tar.xz,https://www.gnu.org/software/gzip/,Standard GNU compression utility
+    gzip;app-arch/gzip;1.13;7454eb6935db17c6655576c2e1b0fabefd38b4d0936e0f87f48cd062ce91a057;https://ftpmirror.gnu.org/gzip/gzip-VVV.tar.xz;https://www.gnu.org/software/gzip/;Standard GNU compression utility

 Note the 'VVV' slug in the download URL.
-This slug will be replaced 1:1 with the version string by bld.
+This slug will be replaced 1:1 with the version string by `bld`.
 To regenerate the db after editing a CSV file use the `initdb` command:

     # bld initdb ./scripts/builds-stable.csv